-The Murder of Laci Peterson: Why the Grisly Crime Still Captivates
+The Cold-Blooded Murder of Laci Peterson: Why the Grisly Crime Still Captivates—and Disturbs - E!
+Online

 "Every time we put [the story] on, the ratings spike," Fox News' Bill O'Reilly also told VF.
 "It's the only thing keeping Larry King on the air.
 We do Laci Peterson every 15 minutes and see the numbers go up.
 It's a story that resonates with women particularly."

-According to the Washington Post, by June 30, 2003, the Peterson case has been featured 79 times on (ready for a time capsule?)
-Greta Van Susteren's Fox News show, 40 times on MSNBC's The Abrams Report, 38 times on Fox's Hannity & Colmes, 38 times on MSNBC's Countdown, 37 times on Fox's top-rated O'Reilly Factor, 34 times on CNN's Larry King Live and 20 times on MSNBC's Hardball.
+According to the Washington Post, by June 30, 2003, the Peterson case had been featured 79 times on Greta Van Susteren's Fox News show, 40 times on MSNBC's The Abrams Report, 38 times on Fox's Hannity & Colmes, 38 times on MSNBC's Countdown, 37 times on Fox's top-rated O'Reilly Factor, 34 times on CNN's Larry King Live and 20 times on MSNBC's Hardball.

 "They appeared to be a young married couple with their whole future ahead of them, and she disappeared.
 That got people hooked," MaryLynn Ryan, managing editor of CNN/US at the time, told the paper, rejecting the perception that the network was milking the case.
 "People have become invested in knowing the outcome of what happened to her."

 A few months after Dean Cain memorably played Scott Peterson in the Lifetime movie The Perfect Husband: The Laci Peterson Story, the trial finally began in June 2004.
-Geragos won a symbolic victory in getting the venue moved out of Modesto and to Redwood City after successfully arguing his client couldn't possibly get a fair trial in a city that had been consumed with Laci's disappearance and death.
+Geragos scored a small victory in getting the venue moved out of Modesto and to Redwood City after successfully arguing his client couldn't possibly get a fair trial in a city that had been consumed with Laci's disappearance and death.

 The trial lasted nine agonizing months, including the penalty phase, and cost the city and county a reported $4.1 million.

-It took the jury, after two jurors had to be removed and replaced with alternates, nine hours to reach a verdict: guilty on two counts of capital murder, for Laci and her unborn fetus.
+It took the jury, after two jurors had to be removed and replaced with alternates, nine hours to reach a verdict: guilty on two counts of capital murder, for Laci and her unborn son.

 Judge Alfred A. Delucchi sentenced Scott Peterson to death on March 16, 2005.